telerik/chrome-cam/README.md

 Click **Load Unpacked Extension**

-Select the **build** folder that is created when you build the application
+Select the **chrome-cam** folder that is created when you build the application

 Launch the application with the App Launcher